-Designated school personnel should notify the DPP if a student receives a sixth (or more) unexcused absence/tardy.
-The DPP may file a truancy petition with the Family Court for students up to age seventeen (17) and/or the Court Designated Worker's office if the student is between the ages of thirteen (13) and seventeen (17).
-A truancy petition court summons may be filed with the District Court for students who are 18 years or older.
-Each additional unexcused absence/tardy should be reported to the DPP.
+Designated school personnel should notify the DPP if a student's truancy issues continue after the final notice is served so the DPP office may determine if legal resolution of the problem through the court system is necessary if a student receives eight (or more) ten (or more) unexcused absences/tardies.
+The DPP may file a petition with the Family Court for students up to age seventeen (17) and/or the Court Designated Worker's office if the student is between the ages of thirteen (13) and seventeen (17).
+A court summons may be filed with the District Court for students who are 18 years or older.